-Donated Services, Materials, Facilities, And Property And Equipment

-Donated services, materials (including goods donated to the Thrift Shop for resale), and facilities that meet required criteria are reflected in the financial statements as contributions and expenses at fair market value or rates estimated by management at the time of the donation.
-In addition, many individuals volunteer their time and perform a variety of tasks that assist the Society.
-The Society received 61,498 volunteer hours for the year ended December 31, 2012.
+Donated Services, Materials, Facilities, And Property And Equipment many individuals volunteer their time and perform a variety of tasks that assist the Society.
+The Society received 45,440 volunteer hours for the year ended December 31, 2014.
 Amounts applicable to these donated services are not reflected in the accompanying financial statements because the volunteers' time does not meet the criteria for recognition.